 Intangible assets purchased are recognized and measured at cost upon acquisition.
-Intangible assets arising from the Group's acquisition of JDDJ business from JD.com, Inc. ("JD") including Business Cooperation Agreement ("BCA"), Non-Compete Commitment ("NCC"), technology, trademark and domain name are recognized and measured at fair value based on a valuation upon acquisition.
-The Group made estimates and judgments in determining the fair value of JDDJ business, BCA and NCC with assistance from an independent valuation firm.
+The Group's intangible assets primarily comprise of business cooperation agreement ("BCA"), non-compete commitment ("NCC"), technology, trademark and domain name arising from the Group's acquisition of JDDJ business from JD.com, Inc. ("JD") in 2016, which are recognized and measured at fair value based on a valuation upon acquisition.
 Following the initial recognition, intangible assets are carried at cost less any accumulated amortization and any accumulated impairment losses.
 The identifiable intangible assets acquired are amortized on a straight-line basis over the respective useful lives as follows: